AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 * Jim McKelvey
    * McKelvey co-founded Block Inc. with Dorsey after he had trouble selling a $2,000 art piece from his studio.
 He also co-founded Twitter alongside Dorsey.
 He owns 5% of Block and has a net income of $270 million from selling Block shares.
-   * As an entrepreneur, he has at least 7 companies that range from a CD cabinet maker to a glass blowing studio
+   * As an entrepreneur, he has at least 7 companies that range from a CD cabinet maker to a glass blowing studio.

 Notable Staff: